-Students may be selected at random to provide their iPad for inspection.
-Staff can request to review or inspect any student's iPad at any time during the school day.
+Students may be selected at random to provide their device for inspection.
+Staff can request to review or inspect any student's device at any time during the school day.

 IX.
-Protecting and Storing Your iPad
+Protecting and Storing Your Device

-A. iPad Identification
+A. Device Identification

-Student iPad devices are labeled to ensure that each device has a unique identification number.
-This will allow the district to remotely identify and manage each iPad.
+Student devices are labeled to ensure that each student has a unique identification number.
+This will allow the district to remotely identify and manage each device.
 Students are to create a password and are required to keep their password private.

-B. Storing Your iPad
+B. Storing Your Device

-When students are not using their iPad devices, they should be stored in their lockers.
-Storing the iPad in the top section of the locker is the safest area.
-The iPad should not be taken to recess, after school clubs, sports, or other activities not requiring an iPad.
-When storing in the locker, it is important to remember nothing should be placed on top of the iPad.
+When students are not using their device, they should be stored in their lockers.
+Storing the device in the top section of the locker is the safest area.
+The device should not be taken to recess, after school clubs, sports, or other activities not requiring a device.
+When storing in the locker, it is important to remember nothing should be placed on top of the device.
 The devices should not be taken to the bathroom or locker room due to the increased chance of damage.
-Students should take their iPad devices home each day after school to complete class or homework assignments and charge their device daily.
+Students should take their devices home each day after school to complete class or homework assignments and charge their device daily.
 The devices should not be stored in a parent's vehicle due to temperature changes.
-If students need a secure place to store their iPad, they should talk to their teacher or building administrator.
+If students need a secure place to store their device, they should talk to their Teacher or Building Administrator.

-C. iPad Devices Left in Unsupervised Areas
+C. Devices Left in Unsupervised Areas

-Under no circumstances should iPad devices be left unsupervised or stored in an unlocked area.
+Under no circumstances should devices be left unsupervised or stored in an unlocked area.
 It is the student's responsibility to ensure that his or her device is not lost or stolen.
-There will be a charge to replace any lost or stolen iPad devices that cannot be tracked by district personnel.
-If an iPad is missing, report the device missing to a building administrator immediately.
+There will be a charge to replace any lost or stolen device that cannot be tracked by district personnel.
+If a device is missing, report the device missing to your Assistant Principal or Principal immediately.

-D. iPad Devices during Fire and Emergency Drills
+D. Devices during Fire and Emergency Drills

-In the event of an emergency or drill, students must leave their iPad devices in the classroom.
+In the event of an emergency or drill, students must leave their device in the classroom.
 This is the only exception.

-X. Technical Support
+X. Technical Support for Your Device

-Students who experience technical difficulty with the iPad that includes: operating system features, apps, peripheral devices, or the iPad device hardware must follow the procedures below:
+Students who experience technical difficulties with the device that includes: operating system features, apps, peripheral devices, or the device hardware must follow the procedures below:

 - a.
 Seek assistance from your teacher, or if allowed, another student. - b.
-Report issue to a building administrator if issues persists.

-c.
-The student will stay in possession of his or her iPad until a building administrator assesses the issue.
-A loaner iPad may be given if available.
+Report issue to Assistant Principal or Building Administrator if issues persists. - c.
+The student will stay in possession of his or her device until the Assistant Principal assesses the issue.
+A loaner device may be given if available.